internetarchive/sandcrawler/sql/random_queries.md

 Can also do some quick lookups for a specific domain and protocol like:

     SELECT *
     FROM ingest_file_result
     WHERE terminal_url LIKE 'https://insights.ovid.com/%'
     LIMIT 10;

+For a given DOI prefix:

+    SELECT *
+    FROM ingest_file_result
+    WHERE base_url LIKE 'https://doi.org/10.17223/a%'
+    AND status = 'no-pdf-link'
+    LIMIT 10;

+    SELECT status, count(*)
+    FROM ingest_file_result
+    WHERE base_url LIKE 'https://doi.org/10.17223/%'
+    GROUP BY status
+    ORDER BY count(*) DESC;

 ## Bulk Ingest